microsoft/napajs/benchmark/README.md

 | 10000    | 810.687           | 1799.866              |
 | 50000    | 3387.361          | 8169.023              |

-*10000 times of zone.executeSync on anonymouse function is 1780.241ms.
+*10000 times of zone.executeSync on anonymous function is 1780.241ms.
 The gap is within range of bench noise.

 ### Overhead during warm-up: